-Net financing costs rose \$2.8 million, or three percent, between years primarily due to an increase in average debt outstanding to help finance growth, partially offset by a reduction in interest costs associated with the purchased gas adjustment ("PGA") account balance.
+Net financing costs rose \$3.5 million, or four percent, between years primarily due to an increase in average debt outstanding to help finance growth and higher rates on variable-rate debt.

-During 2004, Southwest recognized \$1.6 million of income tax benefits based on an analysis of current and deferred taxes following the completion of general rate cases and the closure of federal tax year 2000.
-In 2003, Southwest recognized \$2 million of income tax benefits associated with plant-related items.
+Income tax expense in 2004 included \$1.6 million of income tax benefits based on an analysis of current and deferred taxes following the completion of general rate cases and the closure of federal tax year 2000.